opendocsg/slw-judgments-backfill/2011_SGHC_202/report.md

  (a) At most, the defendant should only be required to provide the plaintiff with maintenance to rent a room.
 The defendant submitted that an average room rental in a Housing Development Board (“HDB”) flat is about $575 per month. [note: 2]

- (b) Given that the defendant has since retired, the decision in Yow Mee Lan v Chen Kai Buan [2000] 2 SLR(R) 659 where Prakash J at [97] held that “the wife cannot expect to be maintained at the same standard after the husband retires”, and that any maintenance should be halved after the husband’s retirement, should be followed such that, in this case, the maintenance should be half of the monthly room rental, ie , $287.50 which the defendant rounded up to $ per month.
+ (b) Given that the defendant has since retired, the decision in Yow Mee Lan v Chen Kai Buan <span class="citation">[2000] 2 SLR(R) 659</span> where Prakash J at [97] held that “the wife cannot expect to be maintained at the same standard after the husband retires”, and that any maintenance should be halved after the husband’s retirement, should be followed such that, in this case, the maintenance should be half of the monthly room rental, ie , $287.50 which the defendant rounded up to $ per month.

  (c) Given that the average life expectancy of an average Singaporean male was about 79 years, the appropriate multiplicand should, at best, be seven years since the defendant was already 72 years old when the application was first filed by the plaintiff.
 This would translate to a sum of $25,200 ($300x12x7).
 The defendant suggested a 20% discount for lump sum payment which works out to be $20,160 and not $21,160 as submitted by Mr Moey.